phenotypic/homebridge-web-boiler/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based boiler to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to control both central heating and hot water (if enabled in the `config.json`).
+Using simple HTTP requests, the plugin allows you to control your central heating as well as your hot water if you enable it in the `config.json`.

 Find script samples for the boiler controller in the _examples_ folder.